 └── xfdumanifest.xml

-The following tables show snippets of the Manifest xfdumanifest.xml file of the of first SIP containing the first housekeeping series.
+The following tables show snippets of the Manifest xfdumanifest.xml file of the first SIP containing the first housekeeping series.
 The extracts are focused on the PAIS extension elements and are generally stripped of XFDU elements.
 These latter are reported only when they bring value to the example and are explicitly prefixed by xfdu to avoid confusion, although that may not be the case in the actual manifest file.
-The complete Manifest document is provided in section E1 of ANNEX E.
+The complete Manifest document is provided in section E1 of Annex E.

-Table 6-2: SIP-COROT-N0-HK-SET SIP Manifest – Header
+Table 6-2: SIP-COROT-N0-HK SIP Manifest – Header